NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/box.md

 ## Integration permissions

-For the Box integration to function, Cloudflare CASB requires the following Box permissions via an OAuth 2.0 app:
+For the Box integration to function, Khulnasoft CASB requires the following Box permissions via an OAuth 2.0 app:

 - `Read all files and folders stored in Box`